SimCmngs/PasswordManager-Implementation/README.md

 ### 2️⃣ Installation/Configuration:
 I then performed the installation remotely using both `TeamViewer` and `Zoom`.
 With TeamViewer, I was able to control the client's laptop and smartphone remotely, configuring settings for a more user-friendly experience.

-Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communcicate with the client.
+Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communicate with the client.
 Providing timely responses to all of their requests and questions.

 `PowerShell`